cjddmut/Unity-2D-Platformer-Controller/README.md

 **Stick to Ground** - This tells the motor to try to always stay on the ground when moving down slopes or up over slopes.
 For example, if this is false and the motor moves forward on a plane that then slopes down, the motor will fall onto the slope.
 If this is true then the motor will stay connected to the ground.

-**Distance to Check for Sticking** - The motor ray casts down to see if there is ground to stick to.
+**Ground Check Distance for Sticking** - The motor ray casts down to see if there is ground to stick to.
 This value tells the motor how far to check.
 Increase this if the motor isn't sticking properly.
 Be cautious having this value too large as it may make the motor stick to grounds that aren't intended.

-### Jumping ###
+### Wall Interactions ###

-**Base Jump Height** - The height, in Unity units, that the motor will jump to.

-**Held Extra Jump Height** - If the motor is informed that the jump is held then this is the additional height the character will jump.

-**Grace For Jump** - The time in seconds that a jump will be allowed after it become invalid.
-This would be like allowing a jump even though the player has technically walked off the edge.
-Setting this to a low value (such as 0.1) can feel like a better experience for the player.
-If undesired then just set to 0.

-**Air Jumps Allowed** - This sets the number of air jumps the character is allowed to perform.
-Setting it to 0 will disable air jumping altogether.

-**Allow Wall Jump** - If jumping off the wall is allowed.
+**Enable Wall Jumps** - If jumping off the wall is allowed.

 **Wall Jump Multiplier** - The base jump speed is calculated from Base Jump and Extra Jump Height.
 The multiplier multiplies the result.
 Leave at 1 for no change.

-**Wall Jump Angle** - The angle (in degrees) of the wall jump.
+**Wall Jump Angle (Degrees)** - The angle (in degrees) of the wall jump.
 0 is along the wall normal and 90 is straight up.

-### Wall Cling ###

-**Allow Wall Cling** - If the motor should cling to the walls (sticking in place).
+**Enable Wall Sticks** - If the motor should stick to walls.

-**Wall Cling Duration** - The time, in seconds, that the motor will stick to walls.
+**Wall Stick Duration** - The time, in seconds, that the motor will stick to walls.
 A large value (say 1000000) is effectively infinite.

-### Wall Slide ###

-**Allow Wall Slide** - If the motor should consider any wall sliding calculations.
+**Enable Wall Slides** - If the motor should consider any wall sliding calculations.
 Wall sliding is when the character would slow down while 'sliding' down the wall.

 **Wall Slide Speed** - The speed that the character will slide down the wall.

 **Time to Wall Slide Speed** - The time, in seconds, it takes for the character to go from 0 to Wall Slide Speed.

-### Corner Grabs ###

-**Allow Corner Grab** - If corner grabbing is allowed.
+**Enable Corner Grabs** - If corner grabbing is allowed.

 **Corner Grab Duration** - The time, in seconds, that the motor will stick to corners.